Eric Fletcher (rugby): Early family life

-Eric Gordon Fletcher was born on 23 June 1910 to Sarah Isabel Fletcher (nee.
-Harkers) and James Fletcher in Kyeburn, central Otago in the South Island of New Zealand.
+Eric Gordon Fletcher was born on 23 June 1910 to Sarah Isabel Fletcher (née Harkers) and James Fletcher in Kyeburn, central Otago in the South Island of New Zealand.
 He had an older brother named Lloyd James Fletcher who had been born a year earlier in 1909.
 Lloyd would later be killed in fighting in Tunisia during World War 2.
 His parents then had a son named Lawrence Neil Fletcher (b.
 1912), Wilfred who was born in September 1913 but died days later, another son named Alan Logan Fletcher (b.
 1914), and a fifth son named Keith Walter Fletcher (b.
 1917).
 The family grew up in Palmerston North.
 Eric went to Campbell Street School and all the brothers attended Palmerston North Boys' High School where the feats of Alan, Keith, and Eric were well known.
 In fact on 17 November 1936 they donated a silver cup to the school to award for “senior club relay races”.